GianlucaSpendolini/GianlucaSpendolini.github.io/README.md

 - Patch
     - CSS changes to existing elements;
     - HTML changes (like moving a piece of code);
+    - JavaScript changes (such as fixing a function that wasn't working properly);
     - Corrections/additions of descriptions to improve understanding.

 It is currently in development (in fact the versions are still at 0 for the major).